Early emission characterization of TDE 2025aarm: Abstract

 \section{Abstract}

 {

-In this Letter, we present early emission data analysis of the tidal disruption event TDE2025aarm, including optical, UV and X-ray data.
-At a redshift of $z = 0.01368$, TDE2025aarm is the second closest TDE ever discovered, offering an unprecedented opportunity to study such phenomena in great details.
-We observed TDE2025aarm in optical with the Liverpool Telescope for a total of three epochs, and complemented our dataset with ancillary spectroscopic and photometric data.
-The early optical spectra are characterized by a blue-continuum and helium, hydrogen and possibly Bowen lines typical of H+He events.
-The optical light curves peak at $M_g \sim -18.63$ mag and are well described by fallback of a $M_\star\sim0.16 M_\odot$ star onto a $M_{\rm BH} \sim 2\times10^{7}M_\odot$ black hole.
-We report \textit{Swift}-XRT detection in the $0.3-10$ keV range, with a total flux of $F_{X} \sim 1.42\times10^{-14}\rm\,erg \, cm^{-2}\,s^{-1}$, fitted by a black-body with $k_BT \sim 0.39$ keV.
-This makes TDE2025aarm a new event among optical/UV bright TDEs detected in soft X-rays.
-Our analysis suggests that the early emission from TDE2025aarm is powered by circularization shocks, and that the delayed accretion scenario best describes the observed features.
+In this work, we present early emission data analysis of the tidal disruption event TDE~2025aarm, including optical, UV, and X-ray data.
+At a redshift of $z = 0.01368$, TDE~2025aarm is the second closest TDE ever discovered, offering a valuable opportunity to study such phenomena in great detail.
+We observed TDE~2025aarm in the optical with the Liverpool Telescope for a total of three epochs.
+We complemented our dataset with ancillary spectroscopic and photometric data.
+The early optical spectra are characterized by a blue-continuum and helium, hydrogen, and possibly Bowen lines typical of H+He events.
+The optical light curves peak at $M_g \sim -18.68$ mag and are well described by fallback of a $M_\star\sim0.16 M_\odot$ star onto a $M_{\rm BH} \sim 2\times10^{7}M_\odot$ black hole.
+We report \textit{Swift}-XRT detection in the $0.3-10$ keV range, with a total flux of $F_{X} \sim 1.42\times10^{-14}\rm\,erg \, cm^{-2}\,s^{-1}$, fit by a blackbody with $k_BT \sim 0.39$ keV.
+This makes TDE~2025aarm a new event among optical/UV bright TDEs detected in soft X-rays.
+Our analysis suggests that the early emission from TDE~2025aarm is powered by circularization shocks and that the delayed accretion scenario best describes the observed features.

 }

 \keywords{Black hole physics -- Galaxy: nucleus }